What exactly IS Marrow?

 What is Creative Youth Development (CYD)?

-We say "teens" because there just isn't a better term.
-We aren't interested in age policing - so if you're a young person pre-teen to early 20's and feel like Marrow is a good fit for you, you're welcome here!
+We usually say "teens" because it's easiest, but we aren't interested in age policing - so if you're pre-teen through early 20's and feel like Marrow is a good fit for you, you're welcome here!

-Sometimes we have programming that is open to younger folks and adults, and those events are marked "all ages" on our calendar.
+Sometimes we have programming that is open to younger folks and/or adults, and those events are marked "all ages" on our calendar.

-To maintain a safe space for our teens, the area beyond our front entryway/shop is for teen-aged folks (as defined above) and staff/volunteers only - unless there is an all-ages event or workshop.
-Adults who'd like to check out the rest of our space are welcome to make an appointment via email or come to an all ages event.
+To maintain a safe space for our teens, the area beyond our shop is for teen-aged folks and staff/volunteers only (unless there is an all-ages event or workshop).
+If you want to stay in the neighborhood during your child's programming, we encourage you to check out the local food cart pod or the library!

 Are young folks allowed to leave Marrow during programming or events?